 As emerging economies began to substantially grow at a lightning speed, a portion of people because of connections, education, or entrepreneurial skills, have pulled exponentially ahead of the masses.
 This new rich mingle more with the everyday people on the street and because their numbers are far greater than the previous select few, their wealth stands out much more.

 A couple of decades ago in Brazil, the majority of people living in the country were basically in the same boat just trying to survive financially and along the way enjoy carnival and football, while a very small amount of the people in the country were very well off.
 Even though a large upper middle class has risen in the country the last decade or so, the rest of the population is just getting by.
-This creates an environment for increased crime.
-The have not’s are being left rapidly in the dust financially and as bad as the crime has been in Brazil for the past several decades, the larger amount of upper middle class individuals displaying their affluent lifestyle will lead to greatly increased violent crime in the country.
+The have not’s are being left rapidly in the dust financially and as bad as the crime has been in Brazil for the past several decades, the larger amount of upper middle class individuals displaying their affluent lifestyle has and will continue to lead to greatly increased violent crime in the country.

 The have not’s must also be given the opportunity to be included more in the form of better access to education and employment opportunities, or the country will progressively evolve into the upper middle class and the wealthy hiding in their compounds behind gigantic block walls with topped off cut glass.
 The haves will also be more afraid of being preyed upon by the ever increasing violent members of the population; while moving about the cities, not just in the favela’s or slums, but also in high end areas such as Ipanema and Leblon in Rio de Janerio.